 The number of trials required for an ERP study varies widely.
 The most important consideration is the statistical power of the effect of interest.
 While the issue of power has not been addressed in previous work, recent neuroscience experiments have shown that underpowered studies reduce the likelihood of detecting an effect and overestimate it.
 To determine how many trials to run, use a power calculator.
 In many cases, it’s worth it.

-It is capped at 1 watt
+ERP Power is capped at 1 watt

 If you’re using an external antenna, you’ve probably heard about ERP, or effective radiated power.
 ERP is the measure of how powerful radio waves are projected into space.
 The FCC uses ERP to regulate radio frequencies.
-You can use this as a guide to understand your limits and the limitations of your antenna.
+You can use this as a guide to understanding your limits and the limitations of your antenna.
 This article outlines the differences between ERP and EIRP, and how to determine your own limit.

 ERP Power is a technology company founded in California.
 It creates powerful LED power supplies and drivers that fit compactly into a variety of enclosures.
 Its products are available in the Netherlands, Belgium, and Germany, where it is distributed by LED manufacturers.
 The VLM60E-48-T power supply unit, for example, is both compact and powerful, delivering 20 W/in3.
 This unit is also small and easy to install.